floss1138/dbDotCad/README.md

 **Why the name?**

-And I shall name it also unto you: db-dot-cad (pronounced deebee, dot cad).
+And I shall name it also unto you: db-dot-cad (pronounced deebee, dot, cad).
+Can be abbreviated to ddc.
 Oh, what a dull name - at the time of writing dbdotcad had no match in Google.

-**Why mongodb?**
+**Why MongoDB?**

 Well matched for document orientated data storage.
 Easy to deploy/develop.
 Makes the developer learn a bit of JavaScript.

-**Why not use couch?**
+**Why not use CouchDB?**

-No need for massive world wide deployment but couch would also fit nicely.
+No need for massive world wide deployment but Couch would also fit nicely.
 N1QL certainly helps if familiar with sql.

-**Why perl?**
+**Why Perl?**

-Well matched for regex and file based operations.
+Well matched for regex and file based operations and has nice debug tools.
-Thanks to Damian Conway, a fantastic regex debug module (rxrx/Regexp::Debugger).
+Thanks to Damian Conway, the fantastic regex debug module Regexp::Debugger (rxrx).
-The author of dbDotCad is not a programmer and needs all the help he can find.
+The author of dbDotCad needs all the debug help he can find & Data::Dumper also comes in handy.
-Python 3 rocks and would also fit the use case.
-As would many other scriting solutions.
+Python 3 rocks and would also fit the use cases as would many other scriting solutions.
+The scriting solution should be cross platform - it may need to run on Mac or Windows.

 **Why Ubuntu?**